Caramel Swirl Almond Gelato for the win…rich frozen custard (lighter in fat than regular ice cream) with a salted caramel sauce ribbon. Yum!

 - Pour the mixture into an ice cream maker and prepare the gelato according to the manufacturer's instructions, until it's smooth and frozen, about 25-30 minutes.

-- Transfer one third ice cream to a 2-quart airtight container and drizzle one third of the caramel sauce over it.
+- Transfer one third ice cream to a 2-quart airtight container and drizzle one third of the salted caramel sauce over it.
 Repeat layering with remaining ice cream and caramel sauce.
 Freeze ice cream until hard, at least 8 hours, and up to 1 week.